attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

     $ nohup sh run.sh &

-And similarly, you can do the same without the shell script by typing the following at a command prompt (in the sdk/server/java directory):

-    $ nohup java -classpath lib/*:webapp/WEB-INF/lib/*:dist/att.jar -Datt.api.conf=conf/att-api.properties com.sencha.jetty.EmbeddedServer &

 The application should now be running on http://yourhost:8080/

 To change the port number, pass a different port as the first argument:

     $ sh run.sh 8484

-Or, without the shell script (in the sdk/server/ruby/example directory):

-    $ java -classpath lib/*:webapp/WEB-INF/lib/*:dist/att.jar -Datt.api.conf=conf/att-api.properties com.sencha.jetty.EmbeddedServer 8484

 Stopping the server
 ---